halur-io/android-hub/replit.md

 ## Overview

-This is a Flask-based website for Sumo, an Asian restaurant featuring multiple cuisines (Japanese, Thai, Korean, Vietnamese).
-The application provides a bilingual (Hebrew/English) interface with contact forms, reservation system, menu display, and gallery sections.
-The site is built with a focus on user experience and includes email notifications for customer inquiries and reservations.
+This is a modern restaurant website for Sumo Asian Kitchen, featuring a React frontend with Flask backend API.
+The application provides a bilingual (Hebrew/English) interface with full RTL support, WhatsApp/phone integration, dynamic menu display, and reservation system.
+The React frontend offers a smooth, interactive user experience with real-time language switching and mobile-responsive design.

 ## User Preferences